-The Environmental Action Group’s purpose is to work on projects that green the urban environment and elevate eco-awareness.
+The Environmental Action Group works on projects that elevate eco-awareness and help green the urban environment.

-- In collaboration with the Alliance for Leadership and Interconnection (ALI), partnered with students and teachers, companies and organizations, to advocate for LEED-certified public schools in Cincinnati and then to integrate environmental awareness into the curriculum.
-CPS has now become a national leader with 22 LEED schools, and Ohio far outstrips every other state with over 300 such schools.
+- In collaboration with the Alliance for Leadership and Interconnection (ALI), WCC partnered with students and teachers, companies and organizations, to advocate for LEED-certified public schools in Cincinnati and then to integrate environmental awareness into the curriculum.
+CPS has now become a national leader with 22 LEED schools.
+Ohio far outstrips every other state with over 300 such schools.

-- Promoted ordinances that protect the city against frack-waste injection wells.
+- Supported the Millcreek Restoration Project (now Groundworks Cincinnati) and promoted ordinances that protect the city against frack-waste injection wells.

 Sunday, November 12, 2017: WCC’s Task Force on the environment cosponsored a screening and discussion of the movie A Plastic Ocean, a powerful film that brings to light the consequences of our global disposable lifestyle.
-This was a special event.
-The Cincinnati Past Plastic Coalition celebrated its Oct 25 launch of our city-wide campaign to regulate the distribution of single-use carryout bags.
-Addressing local solutions to global crises, plastic pollution constitutes such a crisis par excellence and calls for action on a local level.
+The Cincinnati Past Plastic Coalition (BYO Bag) used this event to celebrate its Oct 25 launch of a city-wide campaign to regulate the distribution of single-use carryout bags.
+Addressing local solutions to global crises, plastic pollution constitutes such a global crisis par excellence and calls for action on a local level.

 Sunday, October 22, 2017: A screening and discussion of the Academy Award Nominee for Best Documentary Feature The Salt of the Earth — a photographic portrait of humanity from the dawn of time.
 His photographs communicate a strong hope for healing through a better relationship with Nature and a healthier understanding of our own.

 Sunday, September 24, 2017: A screening and discussion of “The Anthropocene.”
 Have human beings permanently changed the planet?
 That seemingly simple question has sparked a new debate between geologists and environmental advocates over what to call the time period we live in.
-They argue for “Anthropocene”— from anthropo, for “man,” and cene, for “new”— because human-kind has caused mass extinctions of plant and animal species, polluted the oceans and altered the atmosphere, among other lasting impacts, leaving an indelible scar on the planet.
+Humankind has caused mass extinctions of plant and animal species, polluted the oceans and altered the atmosphere, among other lasting impacts, leaving an indelible scar on the planet.
 Humans have become a force of Nature.
 But are we an intelligent force?